arista-netdevops-community/garp-varp-ethxmit/README.md

 This is useful when we migrate from another FHRP protocol and the mac-address linked to the default gateway changes: the hosts will then be able to refresh their ARP entries, reducing the downtime of the migration.

 # Usage
-1. Copy the garp.sh script to the switches in the `/mnt/flash/` directory.
+1. Copy the send_garp.sh script to the switches in the `/mnt/flash/` directory.
 2. Complete the migration activity for the new SVI to be up and reachable from the network.
 3. Execute the script as:
 ```
-bash /mnt/flash/garp.sh
+bash /mnt/flash/send_garp.sh
 ```

 # Example of packets sent to the network: